BoThomas/churchtools-extensions/packages/translator-webpubsub-access-function/README.md

 ## Deployment

-Deployment is handled automatically by the [translator-infra](../translator-infra) package using the `az functionapp deployment source config-zip` command.
+Deployment is handled automatically by the [translator-infra](../translator-infra) package using `func azure functionapp publish`.